ubayd-hattas/AfriGuard/README.md

 > **A model can be safe in English and catastrophically unsafe in an African language.**

-- **Qwen 3 (32B)** proves it: 7.6% refusal and 80.6% attack success across every language tested — despite 119-language training
+- **Qwen 3 (32B)** proves it: 7.1% refusal and 78.6% attack success across every language tested — despite 119-language training
-- **GPT-OSS (20B)** is the most robust model but still achieves 42.1% ASR — far from safe
+- **GPT-OSS (20B)** is the most robust model but still achieves 35.4% ASR — far from safe
+- **Kimi K2.6** has the lowest ASR (32.1%) but an extremely high partial rate (57.9%), meaning it almost never refuses — instead providing harmful content wrapped in disclaimers
 - **Bantu morphological complexity** (noun classes, agglutination) systematically disrupts safety heuristics
 - **Language coverage ≠ safety coverage:** Multilingual capability does not imply multilingual safety